 Extended Error Handling (EEH) is a PowerPC mechanism that encapsulates AER, thus exposing AER events to the operating system as EEH events.

 The behavior of ULPs and user space applications is identical to the behavior of AER.

 CRDUMP feature allows for taking an automatic snapshot of the device CR-Space in case the device's FW/HW fails to function properly.

-The snapshot is triggered after firmware detects a critical issue, requiring a recovery flow.
+- ConnectX-4/ConnectX-5 adapters family - the snapshot is triggered after firmware detects a critical issue, requiring a recovery flow (see Reset Flow).

 This snapshot can later be investigated and analyzed to track the root cause of the failure.

 Currently, only the first snapshot is stored, and is exposed using a temporary virtual file.
 The virtual file is cleared upon driver reset.